Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/kong-for-kubernetes-enterprise.md

 Kong for Kubernetes Enterprise is a lightweight deployment of Kong Gateway as a Kubernetes ingress controller.
-A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (e.g., Deployments, StatefulSets) running on a Kubernetes cluster to client applications running outside of the cluster.
+A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, StatefulSets) running on a Kubernetes cluster to client applications running outside of the cluster.
 The intent of an ingress controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.